farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions will be gratefully received at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.2.7 Prevent it generating errors in 0.8.6 (but disable some functionality in order to achieve this)

 0.2.6 Further improvements to presentation of snippet styles and GM-Directions

 0.2.5 RW terminology used in standard section headings: